 ETFs were first sold in Europe in 2000, 7 years after their introduction to the United States market, but because of less regulation, specifically, not requiring to register new ETF funds under the Investment Company Act of 1940, many new ETF products are first developed and test marketed in Europe before being sold in the much larger United States market.

 Examples of products first sold in Europe, and then the United States include ETFs based on leveraged funds, oil, and gold.
-Products that are still being tested — as of September, 2006 — in Europe include active management funds, capital-protection funds, and commodities like aluminum and wheat.
+Products still being tested in Europe include active management funds, capital-protection funds, and commodities like aluminum and wheat.